 Does Shade Cloth Reduce Heat?

-Yes, choosing a low-density, knitted shade cloth, in a light colour gives your plants protection from the heat.
+Yes, a low-density knitted shade cloth in a light colour helps reduce heat and protect plants from the sun’s intense rays.

 What Is the Best Shade Cloth for a Vegetable Garden?